ngxingyu/nvim/README.md

 Shellcheck: Install via apt or conda etc.

-## Autocompletion:
+## Autocompletion

-- hrsh7th/nvim-compe, nvim-treesitter/nvim-treesitter, windwp/nvim-autopairs, hrsh7th/vim-vsnip, windwp/nvim-ts-autotag.
+- hrsh7th/nvim-compe
+- nvim-treesitter/nvim-treesitter
+- windwp/nvim-autopairs
+- hrsh7th/vim-vsnip
+- windwp/nvim-ts-autotag

 ### Vsnip

 - To add custom snippets, just find the local snippet directory ( :echo g:vsnip_snippet_dir ) (usually ~/.vsnip) and add to the file.
 E.g. .tex snippets are located at plaintex.json and .latex snippets are located at tex.json etc.
 - Instead of doing the above, it's better to just call VsnipOpen and vim will open the file for you.

 ## vimbqf